 During Science lessons, our pupils work in groups.
 This develops collaborative thinking and learning and enables children to take on a role within a team.
-At the end of each unit, children produce their own summary of their learning and complete a test to measure their scientific knowledge and understanding.
+At the end of each unit, children produce their own summary of their learning and complete a test to measure their scientific knowledge and understanding and assessed using Headstart quizzes.

 We are participating in the Congleton High School photography competition, showing signs of spring.
 Below is an entry from one of our Year 5 pupils.
 All entries have now been sent to Congleton High School and we await to hear if any of our entries have been successful.